 Hewitt uses ubiquitous objects like plywood and gravitates toward systems and patterns such as the graph drawings of Agnes Martin.
 If there is anything in her work that lends itself to the feminine, it is her specific use of interiors – although geometric and angular – that are womblike.

-Hewitt’s work is in the permanent collections of New York’s Museum of Modern Art, Guggenheim New York, Los Angeles County Museum of Art, and Studio Museum in Harlem among others.
+Hewitt’s work is in the permanent collections of New York’s Museum of Modern Art, Guggenheim New York, Los Angeles County Museum of Art, Studio Museum in Harlem, Dallas Museum of Art, Whitney Museum of American Art, and San Francisco Museum of Modern Art, among others.